spyderkam/Brownian-Motion/README.md

-# Brownian Polymer Chain Simulation
+# Single Polymer Chain Brownian Dynamics

 A Python implementation to simulate single polymer chains using Brownian dynamics.
 The simulation models beads connected by springs under the influence of Brownian motion, excluded volume effects, and finitely extensible non-linear elastic (FENE) forces.